vee1e/vee1e/README.md

 ### hi there!

-i'm lakshit, a security engineer, currently exploring cloud native and ebpf
+\> i'm lakshit, a security engineer, currently exploring cloud native and ebpf.<br>

-currently i'm a gsoc contributor [@mandiant](http://github.com/mandiant), working on malware analysis tools.
+\> currently i'm a gsoc contributor [@mandiant](http://github.com/mandiant), working on malware analysis tools.
+\> i'm open to roles in appsec, devsecops, and vapt

 <a href="https://discord.com/users/755266671270166581" target="_blank">discord</a> | <a href="https://lverma.com/resume" target="_blank">resume/cv</a> | <a href="https://x.com/veelesec" target="_blank">twitter</a>